 The UK’s first ESA astronaut continues to promote science via public speaking events, across the internet and regularly on social media, following the end of his Principia mission on board the International Space Station.
 Follow Peake for the latest ESA news and links to how you can get involved in space science.

-Dr Mae Jemison became the first African American woman to journey into space when she flew on the Space Shuttle in 1992 (making her one of our most influential women who changed astronomy and spaceflight).
+Dr Mae Jemison became the first African American woman to journey into space when she flew on the Space Shuttle in 1992 (making her one of the most influential women astronauts in the history of spaceflight).
 Follow for science outreach and musings on the latest crewed missions.

 You may not have known this, but the Vatican has an observatory.
 And current head of the Vatican Observatory is Brother Guy Consolmagno, author of the classic astronomy book Turn Left At Orion.
 Follow for astronomy history, news, musings and updates from the observatory itself.